Yellow Peri: Fictional character biography

 Loretta York became interested in magic as a young child.
 That interest drew her to a burned down bookstore as a teenager.
 Surprisingly, one book had survived the fire—a magic book containing all sorts of spells.
 Using this book, Loretta became the Yellow Peri, and used her new powers to help people.
 However, these gestures of help often backfired.
 She soon joined a traveling circus and eventually wound up in Smallville, where she encountered Superboy.
-During their encounter the Yellow Peri also had the assistance of a 5th Dimensional Imp named Gazook, who only appears in The New Adventures of Superboy #34-35 (October – November 1982).
+During their encounter the Yellow Peri also had the assistance of a fifth-dimensional imp named Gazook, who only appears in The New Adventures of Superboy #34-35 (October – November 1982).
 This meeting ended with Superboy throwing the magic book into space.
 Loretta forgot she was ever the Yellow Peri.

 Years later when she was an adult, the book returned from space and crashed into her home.
 She again became the Yellow Peri and again encountered Superboy, now known as Superman.

+As an adult she was married to a man named Alvin Grant, who could only think of using his wife's powers for his own personal gain.
+Superman displayed his contempt for Alvin by using his super-cold-breath to freeze him into a lake.

 After the Crisis on Infinite Earths crossover event, she was no longer part of the DC continuity.